bayesian-inference/notes/gibbs sampling: probit model/README.md

 TODO
 ----
-Any (constructive) feedback is welcomed
+Any (constructive) feedback is welcomed.
+Thanks to Matej and Ondra for reporting the compiling bug.
  * Fix missing explanation, spelling, English
  * Fix code and add it